-Every 90 seconds, a child dies due to waterborne illnesses from dirty water or a lack of adequate hygiene and sanitation techniques.
+Every 90 seconds, a child dies due to waterborne illnesses from a lack of clean water or poor hygiene and sanitation techniques.

 Women & Girls Are In Danger

 Women and girls spend up to 36 hours a week walking to collect dirty water for their families.
-That’s 36 hours a week on dangerous roads where they are at risk for abuse and assault.
+That’s the equivalent of four full school days spent on a walk for water carrying a heavy plastic water jerry can along dangerous roads where they are at risk for abuse and assault.
 36 hours a week when they aren’t in school, aren’t building businesses, and aren’t available to care for their families.

 Education Is Compromised